 I spent most of the day fishing the Nissin Zerosums, but I did have a couple Shimotsuke Kosasa rods to try out.
 I've offered the 210 for a few weeks now as kids' rods or micro fishing rods.
 On the Kosasa page, Dan H said the 240 was well balance and fun, and Tom Davis of Teton Tenkara said the 270 was terrible.
 It is strange for two rods that are right next to each other in length to be so different, but I completely agree with both views.

 The 240 is a fun rod and the 270 really is horrible.
 First, the 240 isn't a full 240 cm, and is really only 7" longer than the 210.
 It is a bit heavier and because of that has a different feel.
 I liked it but I probably won't carry it.
 Being heavier, it probably isn't as good for younger kids and I really do like the Kiyotaki 24 much better for older children and for adults looking for a short rod to use in brushy streams.
 For a 240 rod, the Nissin Air Stage is the rod to have, though.
 As with the Zerosum, Nissin has a winner in the Air Stage.

 It almost takes me full circle to the way I fished before I'd met Dr. Ishigaki.
 What I had found worked on the smaller streams I fish was a Hi-Vis line shorter than the rod, a clear extension thinner than the line but thicker than the tippet and then a 6X tippet.
-The RIGS line uses a multicolored line rather than a clear line (which makes it also serve as a depth indicator) but it's the same general concept.
 You want a Hi-Vis line to watch for strikes, but it can be shorter than you probably use now.